tomarrell/snake/validator/README.md

-# Verification Adapter
+# Validation Adapter
-The verification adapter provides an API to allow for the client to be run simultaneously on the client, while sending information back to the server at specific times for verification.
+The validation adapter provides an API to allow for the client to be run simultaneously on the client, while sending information back to the server at specific times for validation.

-This allows the server to remain completely stateless across each game, while also preventing the possibility of the client falsly reporting a score.
+This allows the server to remain completely stateless across each game, while also preventing the possibility of the client falsly reporting a score, or any other game parameters in order to gain an advantage.

 ## API
 The API is implemented as a series of REST endpoints listed below.